 In review, CNA publishes articles with neutral language such as “President Tsai unveils growth roadmap for southern Taiwan”, and reports with balance, representing both sides.
-For example, in the same article they also publish the opposition KMT (Center-Right) presidential candidate Daniel Han Kuo-yu’s view, who is running against president Tsai Ing-wen.
-In another article that reports on same sex marriage their is again little bias present: “Taiwan records almost 1,200 gay marriages, 2 divorces since May 24”.
+For example, in the same article, they also publish the opposition KMT (Center-Right) presidential candidate Daniel Han Kuo-yu’s view, who is running against President Tsai Ing-wen.
+In another article that reports on same-sex marriage, there is again little bias present: “Taiwan records almost 1,200 gay marriages, 2 divorces since May 24”.

 When it comes to sourcing, CNA’s media partners include the Associated Press, Reuters, Agence France-Presse, Deutsche Welle, and Bloomberg.
 However, articles often do not contain hyperlinks.
 When covering world news, pertaining to the USA, they cover the Trump admin with a neutral tone such as in this: “Trump approves F-16 sale to Taiwan.”
 Scientifically, CNA is generally pro-science with news stories concerned about climate change.

 A factual search reveals they have not failed a fact check.